cits3007/cits3007.github.io/src/faq.md

 ### Should I buy a copy of the main textbook?

-It would be a good idea to, if you can.
-The  [UWA Library][library] has an online copy, but I believe only one person can access it at a time.
+There isn't really a "main textbook", but there are a number of texts we frequently refer to in the [recommended readings](/schedule/#recommended-readings) (e.g. the Kohnfelder text), so you might want to consider buying one of them.

-Cheap second-hand copies of texts are usually available from [AbeBooks](https://www.abebooks.com), [Amazon](https://www.amazon.com.au), or
+The  [UWA Library][library] should have physical or online copies of all the texts we refer to, and cheap second-hand copies of texts are usually available from [AbeBooks](https://www.abebooks.com), [Amazon](https://www.amazon.com.au), or
 [Book Depository](https://www.bookdepository.com).

-Online access to the main textbook and recommended readings is also available through UWA's "Unit Readings" site -- see ["Recommended readings"](/schedule/#recommended-readings).
+Online access to recommended readings is also available through UWA's "Unit Readings" site -- see ["Recommended readings"](/schedule/#recommended-readings).

+It may also be worth buying a [C textbook](#c-textbook) (see the following question and answer).

-### Do I need to have access to a C textbook?
+### Do I need to have access to a C textbook? { #c-textbook }

 Yes.